-While not making the wines himself he is certainly not a hands off owner as he is involved in the blending decisions and often makes trips up to Napa from San Diego for events and for other critical wine making decisions.
+While not making the wines himself he is certainly not a hands-off owner as he is involved in the blending decisions and often makes trips up to Napa from San Diego for events and for other critical wine making decisions.
 We caught up with Rick recently at his office in St. Helena and from our discussion it is clear that he has a genuine passion for wine and is a subject he truly enjoys talking about.

-Rob has become very familiar with the Malbec varietal as he is involved in a project in Mendoza Argentina, the heart of Malbec country in South America.
-The 2005 vintage is blended slightly with 3% Malbec.
+When Rob was making the wines, he would often blend in small amounts of Malbec – a varietal that he became very familiar with over the years due mainly to a winery project in Mendoza Argentina, the heart of Malbec country in South America.
+The 2005 Mirror Cabernet Sauvignon vintage is blended slightly with 3% Malbec.
 This is a wine that will certainly appeal to a wide variety of palates.
-Rick does not enjoy a wine that is overly oaked and his wines are definitely not crafted in that style.
-As a result his wines are expressive of the fruit rather than the wine making aging techniques.
+Rick does not enjoy a wine that is overly oaked, and his wines are definitely not crafted in that style.
+As a result, his wines are expressive of the fruit rather than the wine making aging techniques.
 The 2005 vintage saw 50% new French Oak and 50% neutral.

 This wine is rather dark in the glass; the initial aromas are quite elegant.
 The bouquet shows red and black cherry with nice notes of cocoa complementing rather than dominating.
 The mouth feel is soft and supple upon entry showing fruit flavors that tend to be on the darker side (blackberry) with cocoa, hints of vanilla and notes of cigar paper towards the finish.
 The finish is smooth with round delicate tannins and super long.
 It is always nice when we find a wine that fits our palate like a glove and this wine certainly does that.